Where do you buy your books from?

 Our library book supplier works to a set of criteria set out by us.
 We won’t buy anything that we consider too expensive (we set a bar of around £35 on a hardback non-fiction book) or that we think would only be used by one person (to support their leaning for example).
 We also try to avoid items that contain loose-leaf pages or where there are lots of multiple choice questions to tick (e.g. personality assessment workbooks) We would also not purchase anything that was over about 7 years old, unless it was considered to be a classic text or a book that continues to be popular over a period of time.
 Other than that, our only limitations are if something has been banned from publication.
 We do not censor any materials, so, although you may disagree with it, you will find profanities, violence and scenes of a sexual nature in some of our books.

 We consider every item that our customers recommend or request for purchase using the criteria above.
 If we decide not to buy a book we will let you know the reason.

 Do you have copies of newspapers and magazines in your libraries?

 To enable us to make the best use of our budget we have decided to subscribe to PressReader which gives us access to 7000 digital newspapers and magazines.
 The service is free on your mobile device or computer when you log on using your library card.
 This means that you have access to newspapers and magazines outside library opening hours as well as in the library using our wi-fi.

 We do make a selection of hard copy newspapers and magazines available in our Reading Cafes.

 How much money do you spend on books?

 Our total stock budget is £183,000.
 This covers all of our hard copy books, our online reference materials, our magazines, newspapers and audio books.

-Yes, but the criteria as listed above applies.
-We are unlikely to accept books that are out of date, that are grotty or that have pages falling out.
+We do accept donated books, but only if they fall within the criteria we listed above and are in perfect condition.
 We would welcome popular books in great condition, that will continue to be loved by many readers after you.